GoogleChrome/web.dev/src/site/content/en/blog/new-responsive/index.md

 ## Responsive to the container

 One of the most exciting emerging areas in CSS is container queries, also frequently called element queries.
-It’s hard to understate what the shift from page-based responsive design to container-based responsive design will do to evolve the design ecosystem.
+It's hard to understate what the shift from page-based responsive design to container-based responsive design will do to evolve the design ecosystem.

-Here’s an example of the powerful abilities that container queries provide.
-You can manipulate any of the card element’s styles, including the link list, font sizes, and overall layout based on its parent container:
+Here's an example of the powerful abilities that container queries provide.
+You can manipulate any of the card element's styles, including the link list, font sizes, and overall layout based on its parent container:

 <figure>